strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .5.6 =
+* Requires version 1.7.6.1 of PMPro or later.
+* Added a "memberslistcsv" option for fields.
+When set to true, the field will show up as a column in the Members List CSV export.
+(Thanks, Harsha.)
+* Fixed bug where restrict by email was case sensitive.

 = .5.5.1 =
 * Fixed bug where only the first letter of a value was shown on the edit profile page.